Blame Government Policies, Not Companies, for Reincorporations Abroad

-He noted Canada, with a corporate tax rate less than half the United States rate, receives as much corporate tax revenue as a percentage of its gross domestic product as the United States receives.
-The Tax Foundation earlier this year also noted the average corporate tax rate of the 33 other nations in the Organisation for Economic Cooperation and Development (OECD) is 10 points lower than the federal tax rate and 14.1 points lower when state corporate taxes are included.
-Even Sweden, long known for high taxes, has a corporate tax rate 13 points lower than the federal rate.
+He noted Canada, with a corporate tax rate less than half the U.S. rate, receives as much corporate tax revenue as a percentage of its gross domestic product as the United States receives.
+The Tax Foundation earlier this year also noted the average corporate tax rate of the 33 other nations in the Organisation for Economic Cooperation and Development (OECD) is 10 points lower than the U.S. federal tax rate and 14.1 points lower when state corporate taxes are included.
+Even Sweden, long known for high taxes, has a corporate tax rate 13 points lower than the U.S. federal rate.

 Sen. Elizabeth Warren (D-MA), who introduced the bill with Durbin, said in a statement, “Big corporations have rigged the tax code so badly that they’re actually rewarded when they move American jobs overseas.
-We should stitch up those loopholes and invest in those companies that invest in America – not those companies that invest in the most lobbyists.”
+We should stitch up those loopholes and invest in those companies that invest in America—not those companies that invest in the most lobbyists.”

 Lobbyists have nothing to do with it, said Pete Sepp, executive vice president of the National Taxpayers Union.

-‘We’re Number 61!’
+‘We’re [Number] 61!’